 Google: the modern-day phone book

 Remember the days of flipping through the Yellow Pages to find a business's contact details?
 If not, enjoy being young!
 After "the directory years" came the days of storing phone numbers in your cellphone contacts.
-In 2023, it's common to hear, "I'll just find their number on Google".
-That's because Google Business Profiles (GBP) have are the new phone book.
-Your GBP is a digital business card - and it displays those sought-after customer reviews front and centre.
+In 2025, it's common to hear, "I'll just find their number on Google".
+That's because Google Business Profiles is the new phone book.

 Even after a customer decides to engage with your business, it's likely they'll still be greeted by your star rating when they search for your contact number or email on Google.
-That star saying needs to do everything it can to help - not hinder - your chances so securing their business.

 The mobile-friendly advantage

 In a world where smartphones reign supreme, Google's platform shines.
 Its mobile-friendliness caters to the majority of users who rely on their phones for information.
-This accessibility has contributed immensely to the popularity of Google Reviews.
+This accessibility has contributed immensely to the popularity of Google reviews.

 Comprehensive information hub